-Plans included consolidation of vehicular equipment in a central area for each Biklni shot.
-For (which caused particular concern because of predicted water wave effects). (all vehicles plus all heavy construction equipment were parked in a special area protected by a 10 ft high, rip-rapped berm in the south-central part of Enyu.
+Plans included consolidation of vehicular equipment in a central area for each Bikini shot.
+For the which caused particular concern because of predicted water wave effects), the second second second all vehicles plus all heavy construction equipment were parked in a special area protected by a 10 ft high, rip-rapped berm in the south-central part of Enyu.
 Since the times of recovery and re-entry were critical, evacuation plans for personnel were closely correlated with their re-entry and recovery requirements.
 Afloat housing assignments are discussed in the following section.

 As the operation progressed, the decreases in the number of camps, personnel, participating projects, and trailers and vehicles made evacuation planning and execution progressively easier.
-Toward the end of Redwing, a "minus one" capability was maintained at Bikin! for many successive days; and a real D-1 could have been declared and evacuation could have started as late as 2100 on D-1, with a probable completion time of about 0200 D-Day.
+Toward the end of Redwing, a "minus one" capability was maintained at Bikini for many successive days; and a real D-1 could have been declared and evacuation could have started as late as 2100 on D-1, with a probable completion time of about 0200 D-Day.